BurdetteLamar/webri/README.md

 Show names of all 10370 instance methods? (y or n):  n
 ```

-### Ruby 'File'
+### Ruby Page

 For a name beginning with `ruby:`,
-finds the names of ruby files beginning
+finds the names of ruby pages beginning
 with that name.

-When exactly one such file name is found:
+When exactly one such page name is found:

 - If the name is the exact name of the found name, opens its page:

 ```
 webri> ruby:operators
-Found one file name starting with 'operators' operators (syntax/operators_rdoc.html)
+Found one page name starting with 'operators' operators (syntax/operators_rdoc.html)
 ```